Electron Microscope Tomography; Osteoarthritis; Secretory Pathway

 Techniques, methods & infrastructure

-We are using transmission electron microscopy (tomography possible), antibody labeling cells and tissues and standard cell biological techniques.
-We are in the process of establishing immunogold-labeling (Tokuyasu technique) and in-situ hybridization on tissue sections in the lab.
+We are using transmission electron microscopy, antibody labeling of cells and tissues (incl.immunogold - Tokuyasu technique) and standard cell biological techniques.
+We are in the process of establishing in-situ hybridization on tissue sections in the lab.
+We are open to collaborations using EM.

 - The high mobility group transcription factor Sox8 is a negative regulator of osteoblast differentiation.
 Schmidt K, Schinke T, Haberland M, Priemel M, Schilling AF, Mueldner C, Rueger JM, Sock E, Wegner M, Amling M. J Cell Biol.
 2005 Mar 14;168(6):899-910